Reeth: Amenities

-Village amenities include three public houses (the Black Bull Hotel, the Buck Hotel and The King's Arms Hotel), a caravan and camp site, a village shop and post office, two bakeries, a cafe, eleven guest houses variously bed and breakfast or self-catering, two hotels, a community centre, the Evangelical Congregational Church, Reeth Memorial Hall and the Swaledale Museum.
+Village amenities include three public houses (the Black Bull Hotel, the Buck Hotel and The King's Arms Hotel), a caravan and camp site, a village shop and post office, two bakeries, a cafe, eleven guest houses variously bed and breakfast or self-catering, two hotels, a community centre, two churches, Reeth Memorial Hall and the Swaledale Museum.

 One of five National Park Centres for the Yorkshire Dales is located in Reeth.
 The local health establishment is Reeth Medical Centre, which serves more 1,600 patients over an area of 200 mi2.
 In 2021, the medical centre was rated as 24th in England for patient satisfaction, and in 2022, it was ranked as the second best in all of England.

 Reeth is home to the Reeth Dales Craft Centre, there are 12 units containing artists, an artisan cheese-maker, a shoemaker, metalworker and several fibre arts outlets supplying wool and yarn related products and accessories.
 The Craft Bakery has won several awards.